undersquire/bevy_action_animation/README.md

 ### Actions

-Based on [bevy_action](https://www.github.com/undersquire/bevy_action), animations are configured tightly with specific action types defined by the user, and are triggered when the `AnimationPlugin`'s read an action that corresponds to one of its defined animations.
+Based on [bevy_action](https://www.github.com/undersquire/bevy_action), animations are configured tightly with specific action types defined by the user, and are triggered when the `AnimationPlugin`'s internal systems read an action that corresponds to one of its defined animations.

 ### Animation Queue